 Our story reached allies around the world, and Lora Dicarlo’s award was restored.
 Now, we are delighted to announce the release of our next advanced pleasure device, Onda.
 Lora DiCarlo, a female founded sextech company, designs and manufactures sex microrobots.
 Our robotics are designed to maximize the pleasure of people with vaginas.

 Onda stimulates the G-spot by mimicking the “come hither” motion of a human finger.
-Osé provides dual stimulation to achieve mind-blowing blended orgasms.
+Osé 2, the re-designed and improved iteration, provides dual stimulation to achieve mind-blowing blended orgasms.

 Sextech has been remarkable in opening up awareness, and increasing access to education around women’s bodies and their pleasure.